20centcroak/pyFileFinder/README.md

 If not set, the current folder (folder from which the script is launched) will be used When looking into an archive (zip file), this setting should be the path to the zip archive.

 - regex: regular expression used to check if a file or folder is part of the search.
-Default value is '.*' : it looks for any file or folder.
+It could be a regex expression or a list of regex expressions Default value is '.*' : it looks for any file or folder.
 Check your regex using [regex101](https://regex101.com/) for example For example if we want to list all files and folders of the parent folder, this default value may be used in association with depth=1